kevinlondon/kevinlondon.github.io/_drafts/useful-analogies.md

 environments worked.
 Wouldn't it be cool to use Docker?
 Or Continuous Deployment?
 I wrote those ideas down and kept going without implementing them.

-When we switched environments from the old to the new, we found a few little bugs.
-We would have encountered much more had we introduced new functionality at the same time!
-Doing the minimum coding necessary made it much simpler to switch.
+When we switched environments from the old to the new, we found a few problems that we didn't know about.
+Configuration that had been missed, or some settings that had not been set properly.
+We would have encountered much worse had we introduced new functionality at the same time!
+Doing the minimum necessary made it much simpler to switch.

 There have been other times where I chose to implement something along the way.
-I remember I once rewrote an archival application to have a cleaner architecture but to also archive files in a different format.
-I got about 80% of the way through the project when I needed to go back to the original application and add features into it.
+I remember I once rewrote an archival application and, in the process, also added the ability to archive files in a different format.
-I missed my window of opportunity where I could refactor because I chose to add in new functionality at the same time.
+I got about 80% of the way through the rewrite when I had to return to the original application and add features.
+I missed my window of opportunity where I could refactor because I chose to add in new functionality.
-The reboot eventually got shelved and we continued to work on the original application.

-Another time I worked on an API.
-As we built it, we added in features we wished we had.
-In that case, too, we never reached the point where we could switch because we had so many features to replicate.
-I've heard that the company has since rewritten the partially-completed API in Node.
+The rewrite got shelved.

 Joel Spolsky wrote my favorite essay on Not Rewriting that I've come across in [Things You Should Never Do, Part 1](http://www.joelonsoftware.com/articles/fog0000000069.html).
-Still, if you're going to do a rewrite of some kind, keep the Two Trains in mind or it'll be hard to make the jump.
+Still, if you're going to do a rewrite of some kind, keep the Two Trains analogy in mind.
+It's hard enough to make the jump.

 Trash Pile
 ----------

-This is kind of like the broken windows theory meets the Boyscouts.
-Basically, if you're at a dump, you won't think twice about throwing a piece of trash onto the top of a pile.
-Who cares?
-It's already a dump, there's already a big pile of trash.
-Who will notice?
+If you're at a dump, you won't think twice about throwing a piece of trash onto the top of a pile.
+It's a dump.
+There's a big pile of trash.
+Who would even notice?

-In software, it can feel like the same thing.
-If there's a messy codebase, who would know if you wrote something without tests?
+In software, legacy applications can feel like the same thing.
+If there's a messy codebase, who would care if you wrote something without tests?
 Or if you added in just a few lines of code to a 300 line method?
 What's the harm?

 Instead, I think it's best to clean up the pile of trash as you're there.

-Another example.
+An example.
 At a previous job, we had a big legacy codebase and a new shiny API.
-Nobody wanted to work on the legacy codebase but it paid the bills.
-Inevitably when we would have to add some new feature or fix a bug for a customer, the person who fixed it would implement it in the laziest possible way.
+No one wanted to work on the legacy codebase.
+When a developer needed to add a new feature or fix a bug, the person who fixed it do so in the laziest possible way.
 When I asked about areas for improvement during their code reviews, they'd say "Who cares?
 It's just the legacy codebase?
 It's going away soon anyway."

-I should mention that this particular "legacy codebase" had been around for so long already that in it was *another* "legacy" codebase inside of it.
-So there was a "legacy legacy" that was also still in use.
+I should mention that this particular "legacy codebase" had been around for so long already that in it was *another* legacy codebase inside of it.
-We added features to the legacy codebase for the next two years that I stayed with the company.
-Over time, we adopted better practices and built tests for the new things.
+A sub-legacy.

+We changed our attitude towards working with the legacy code.
+We built tests.
-We had to live with the pile of trash for a while, so we might as well improve it where we can.
+We followed best practices.
+We reworked our code review processes.
+Eventually, it got to a pretty good place and developers stopped avoiding it.
+We had to live with the pile of trash, so we chose to own it and improve instead of letting it rot.

-If you can leave it better than you found it, then you'll prevent other people from treating it like a pile of trash too.
+If you can leave the code better than you found it, then you'll prevent other people from treating it like a pile of trash too.

 Tube of Toothpaste
 ------------------

-I think this is one of my weirder analogies.

-You know how when you get a tube of toothpaste, it's really easy to get the toothpaste out for a while?
-In the beginning, it doesn't matter how you try to push out the toothpaste, you'll definitely get toothpaste.
+You know how when you buy a tube of toothpaste, it's really easy to get the toothpaste out?
+In the beginning, it doesn't matter what you do, you'll get toothpaste.
 As you near the end of it, though, it's hard to get the toothpaste out.
-You have to roll the toothpaste from the bottom.
+You have to roll the tube from the bottom.

-Sometimes in software, it feels the same way.
 New codebases are really easy to work in because there's so much greenfield.
 Everything is a new choice.
 As it grows, gets older, gets more quirky, it becomes harder.
-Sometimes it's tempting to take the shortcut and push the toothpaste from the top of the tube, or just barely do enough to do what you need.
+Sometimes it's tempting to take the shortcut or just barely do enough to do what you need.

 I think Kent Beck said it best: